-California congressman Hunter pleads guilty to campaign finance felony
+California congressman Hunter pleads guilty in corruption case

 Margaret Hunter pleaded guilty in June to conspiring to misuse campaign funds, and agreed to cooperate with prosecutors in the case.
 She has yet to be sentenced.

-Appearing on local television on Monday to announce he was pleading guilty, Hunter said had decided to do so in order to spare his family from the spectacle of a trial that was scheduled to open next month.
+Appearing on local television on Monday, Hunter said had decided to plead guilty to spare his family the spectacle of a trial that was scheduled to open next month.

-Hunter also indicated, without saying so explicitly, that he would not seek re-election next year to the San Diego congressional seat he first won in 2008, succeeding his father and fellow Republican, Duncan Lee Hunter.
+Hunter also indicated, without saying so explicitly, that he would not seek re-election next year to the San Diego congressional seat he first won in 2008, succeeding his father and fellow Republican, Duncan Lee Hunter, who attended Tuesday’s hearing.

 “I’m confident that the transition will be a good one.
-My office will remain open, I’ve got a great staff,” he said.
+My office will remain open, I’ve got a great staff,” the congressman said on Monday.
 “We’re going to pass it off to whoever takes the seat next year.”

-He did not say anything else about his political career after Tuesday’s courtroom proceeding.
+He said nothing more about his political future after Tuesday’s proceeding.

+The corruption scandal is seen as giving a boost to Democrats’ bid to seize California’s traditionally Republican 50th congressional district.
+Hunter’s 2018 Democratic challenger, Ammar Campa-Najjar, a former Obama administration aide of Mexican and Palestinian heritage, was defeated in last year’s race despite the incumbent’s indictment.

+But the dynamics surrounding a guilty plea would presumably play more to Democrats’ favor in 2020.
+The party already holds a heavy majority of California’s 53 U.S. House seats.

 Reporting by Jennifer McEntee in San Diego; Writing by Steve Gorman; Editing by Chris Reese and Tom Brown